alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 The app splash screen utilises the dot in motion to represent GOV.UK bringing together government services and departments, all in one place.

+The dot leads a trail of other dots of various colours in a spiral towards the centre of a mobile screen, where it becomes the dot within the GOV.UK logo as it fades and pushes in.
+The crown logo is revealed by an circular iris effect at the bottom of the screen.

+{% sectionHighlight {classes: "light-blue" } %}

+<p class="govuk-body govuk-!-margin-bottom-0">These videos do not contain any audio.</p>
+{% endsectionHighlight %}
 <!-- TODO: these files are partly duplicated in
 logo system > app and colour > palette overview -->